 Sustainability indicators also inform course corrections that are necessary to keep communities, corporations, governments and organizations of all descriptions moving in the right direction.

-During the past 20 years, federal, provincial and municipal jurisdictions, businesses and NGOs the world over have been developing measurement systems.
+In recent decades, federal, provincial and municipal jurisdictions, businesses and NGOs the world over have been developing measurement systems.
 All use indicators to mark and inform the progress each makes towards environmental stewardship and sustainable development.

-The Canadian Sustainability Indicators Network (CSIN) seeks to advance best practices in measurement and sustainability indicator systems in Canada and beyond and, to play a key role in the progress toward global sustainabledevelopment.
+The Canadian Sustainability Indicators Network (CSIN) seeks to advance best practices in measurement and sustainability indicator systems in Canada and beyond and to play a key role in the progress toward global sustainable development.
 The goals of CSIN are:

 Sustainability reporting is practiced and indicators have been developed in Canada by a number of governments, corporations and non-government organizations, working from local to the international in scope.
 Despite some shining examples, sustainability reporting in Canada is still sporadic, and reporting approaches are not always consistent.
 This makes it difficult for people to get a clear picture of how we are doing in meeting sustainability needs and goals.
 To get more good indicators and reports, we need more people with the skills and knowledge in these fields.